Therapist vs Life Coach – What’s the Diff?

 Not too long ago, I listened to a segment on National Public Radio.
 It was about the “explosion” of life coaches that has occurred in the last 10 years.
 The show explored some of the differences between coaches and therapists, including training, focus, and credibility.
 In the end, there was little explanation of exactly what the difference is.

-Here’s the bottom line.
+Here’s the main difference.
 In the United States, a life coach does not necessarily have a degree of any kind.
-Additionally, no US state issues licenses or certification to them.
+Additionally, no state in the US issues licenses or certification to them.
 However, coaches can be certified through any number of private organizations.
 Though not all coaches are certified.

 Licensed therapists are ALL required by law to have: